 While I receive monetary compensation for most of these trips, I occasionally take part in unpaid trips and activities.
 Posts that cover sponsored travel contain a disclosure stating so.

 3) Affiliate marketing.
 I link to products I recommend and earn a small commission if people buy them.
-Most of my affiliate earnings come from Amazon.

 Off the blog, I make money through the following methods: